compromise-evident/Authorship/README.md

 from you--not impersonation.
 And you're NEVER locked-in to any type of encryption;
-Data is authenticated using the binary presence & absence of keys to lengthy lists of encrypted items (hence publicly verifiable yet authorized-only.)
+Data is authenticated using the binary presence & absence of keys to lists of encrypted items (hence publicly verifiable yet authorized-only.)

 ### The wrong way